 ARC used to publish DNs in the NorduGrid schema.
 We would like to use Member to reflect this behaviour until a better solution that leverages better Policies and UserDomain is found.
 ARC agrees that is bad to publicly disclose certificates' Distinguished Names.

 However, the Member attribute is marked as undesirable.
 ARC thinks that the author did not want to publish such an attribute at the top-level.
 If so, then the top-level should secure itself from publishing such information, and client SHOULD NOT expect such information at the top level, but they MAY find it at the resource level.

+SB: As above, the profile only specifies the content at the top level.

 Page 18, 2.9 Endpoint

 Wrong usage of MUST, SHOULD is more appropriate.
 In fact if a Service has an Endpoint, it MUST be known, otherwise clients run the risk of having unexpected surprises while searching for Endpoints.
 There can be Services without Endpoints, and it that case publication is impossible.
 SHOULD fits both cases.

+SB: Paul Millar made the same point, and I agree.
+I’ve rewritten it.

 Page 19, Section 2.9.2 Capability

 ARC developers requirement is that the Capability attribute MUST be published, and therefore MUST be MANDATORY instead of RECOMMENDED.

+SB: OK.

 The GLUE2 group SHOULD provide a clear list of these Capabilities and existing open enumerations with their descriptions.
 If the GLUE2 group is not able to do it, EGI MUST have a list of Capabilities of Services running within its partners, that SHOULD be